 Dean Boykin-East has special responsibilities for the Peer Tutoring Program.
 She is also available for general and academic counseling for the Class of 2022.
 Dean Boykin-East is also a member of several of the College’s committees.

 Anson D. Morse 1871 Professor of History and Professor of Environmental Studies; Dean of New Students; Chair of Latinx and Latin Amer Studies

-Dean Lopez has special responsibilities for the personal and academic counseling of students in the Class of 2025 and new transfer scholars.
+Dean López has special responsibilities for the personal and academic counseling of students in the Class of 2025 and first year new transfer scholars.
 He may be consulted on matters relating to the general and academic counseling of first-year students, college regulations and requirements, and the First-Year Seminar courses.